-We will ensure that we publish and make readily available clear, comprehensive information about our procedures for applying for permission to carry out an alteration or improvement, and about our standards and conditions relating to specific categories of work.
+We will ensure that we publish and make readily available clear, comprehensive information about our procedures for applying for permission to carry out any alterations or improvements, as well as about our standards and conditions relating to specific categories of work.

 Where required, all tenants and leaseholders should seek permission from the Council, as landlord or lessee, before seeking building control and planning consent.
-This is to ensure that they are not put to unnecessary expense if they are refused permission by the Council in its capacity as landlord.
+This is to ensure they are not put to unnecessary expense if they are refused permission by the Council in its capacity as landlord.

-To enable the Council to consider the applications received, they should be accompanied by relevant details including plans, designs, information from third party providers and / or other necessary documents as necessary.
+To enable the Council to consider the applications received, they should be accompanied by relevant details including plans, designs, information from third party providers and other necessary documents as necessary.

-The council cannot refuse reasonable requests for home improvements under the Housing Act 1985, Section 97(1).
-However, the Council is able to define occasions where improvements will be refused, usually due to rent arrears or anti-social behaviour.
-The effect of alterations on neighbours during works and following the completion of alterations must also be considered by the Council and applicant.
-Improvements carried out without prior permission will be reviewed on an individual basis to comply with current relevant policies.
+The Council cannot refuse reasonable requests for home improvements under the Housing Act 1985, Section 97(1).
+However, the Council is able to define occasions where alterations and improvements will be refused, usually due to rent arrears or anti-social behaviour.
+The effect of alterations and improvements on neighbours during works and following the completion of alterations or improvements must also be considered by the Council and applicant.
+Alterations and improvements carried out without prior permission will be reviewed on an individual basis in compliance with current relevant policies.

 On receipt of an application, a check will be made as to whether the tenant or leaseholder requesting the permission has a clear rent account or service charge account to ensure that these financial obligations can be met and are not secondary.
-Tenants or leaseholders with rent or service charge arrears will be advised that these need to be cleared before permission for any alterations can be considered, except in exceptional circumstances, for example where the alteration is required to assist with everyday living.
+Tenants or leaseholders with rent or service charge arrears will be advised that these need to be cleared before permission for any alterations or improvements can be considered, except in exceptional circumstances, for example where the alteration or improvement is required to assist with everyday living.